zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 This creates a client for the management API and calls its `GetMyOrg` function.

-To make sure you can access the API, the SDK retrieves a Bearer Token using a JWT Profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:69234237810729019:aud`).
+To make sure you can access the API, the SDK retrieves a *Bearer Token* using a JWT profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:69234237810729019:aud`).

 ```csharp
 using System;